 Kate is the Chair of the Telecommunications and Utilities Practice Groups at DTC.

 DTC is pleased to announce that Elaina L. Hoeppner has become an Associate with the firm!

 Elaina graduated from Western New England University School of Law in 2019.
 While at Western New England University, Elaina worked at the Elder Law Clinic and interned in the Probate, Family, Civil and Magistrate Courts.
 Elaina’s practice areas include Estate Planning and Probate, Real Estate and Municipal Law.

-Click here for more information from the article in the Portsmouth Herald.
+Click here for more information on Elaina Hoeppner

-Donahue, Tucker & Ciandella, PLLC, is pleased to announce that Heidi J. Barrett-Kitchen has become a member of the firm.
-Heidi joined DTC as an Associate in 2016.
-Her experience and practice involves various aspects of commercial and residential real estate transactions, land development, condominium law, business formations, acquisitions and transactions, estate planning and probate administration.
-Heidi received her B.S. degree from Northeastern University College of Criminal Justice and her J.D. degree from Northeastern University School of Law.
-She is admitted to practice in New Hampshire and Massachusetts.
-For more information on Heidi click here.
+Donahue, Tucker & Ciandella, PLLC is pleased to announce that Eric A. Maher has become a member of the firm.
+Eric joined DTC as an Associate in 2013.
+His experience and practice involves various aspects of municipal law, employment and labor, environmental and land use, litigation and real estate law.
+Eric graduated summa cum laude from the University of Massachusetts-Lowell and Suffolk University Law School.
+He is admitted to practice in New Hampshire, Massachusetts and Vermont.
+For more information on Eric, click here.